The Farming Industry In The UK

 Today, farming and agriculture is worth a whopping £120 billion to the UK economy, employing over four million people.
 With 149,000 farm businesses spread across the nation, farming offers a greater contribution to the UK economy than the motor trade, education, finance and insurance.

 For farmers in the UK, accessing and maintaining the right machinery and vehicles is overwhelmingly costly, eating into capital that may need to be spent on livestock, feed and other expenditure.
 The importance of agricultural finance is vital; giving farmers the funding necessary to purchase new inputs, cover land costs and market products.
 Agricultural finance also gives farmers ‘breathing room’ should a crisis occur.

 In terms of finance for agricultural land purchase, many of the larger banks offer loans and mortgages for such a venture.
-These flexible payments are designed to assist farmers with buying farmland, farm buildings and improving agricultural infrastructure, with finance applications usually undertaken through a specific agricultural finance team.
+These flexible payments are designed to assist farmers with buying farmland, farm buildings and improving agricultural infrastructure, with finance applications usually undertaken through a specific agriculture finance team.